Sunday, April 27, 2014

 I took a 535 bus (Sound Transit) to Bellevue Transit Center and then a B Rapidride bus (Metro Transit) to Crossroads Shopping Center (still Bellevue).
 In my fatigue I decided to skip Barnes & Noble there and just went to Half Price Books and Silver Platters; I got DVDs at the latter.
 I would have liked to have taken a B bus to Redmond but in my current state decided to just take a B bus the other way back to Bellevue Transit Center.
 I took a 550 bus to Westlake Center.
 Not first the first time this trip (though oddly not on the day after I had no sleep at all) I found myself fighting sleep riding the bus.
 I walked north to the 7-11 across from Seattle Center.
 I rested with my shoes off at the International Fountain.
 It started to rain so I went to Mod Pizza for dinner.
 It was really pouring then.
 I returned to the fountain a little bit, with the rain more subsided.
 I walked to Mercer Street Books and saw a graphic novel that I MAY pick up if I continue with the trip.

-[NOW: That Barnes & Noble has closed.
+[NOW: That Barnes & Noble has closed, though the downtown Bellevue one later moved to the same mall.
 That Silver Platters has moved.
 The 550 bus is Westlake Center.]

 The day ended with an embarrassing note.
 [I’ve decided not to share this particular story with the world.]